dineshnatarajan111/mediawiki/README.md

 # Resource creation repository

-This repository covers the ruuning of **[mediawiki image](https://hub.docker.com/_/mediawiki "Mediawiki")** from the public repository and **[sql image](https://hub.docker.com/_/mysql "mysql")** for database from the public repository.
-The deployment stratergy used here is **Rolling update**.
+This repository covers the running of **[mediawiki image](https://hub.docker.com/_/mediawiki "Mediawiki")** from the public repository and **[sql image](https://hub.docker.com/_/mysql "mysql")** for the database from the public repository.
+The deployment strategy used here is **Rolling update**.

-#### This repositoru has 2 other branches:
+#### This repository has 2 other branches:
 1. helm
 2. terraform

 ### Branch: helm
-This branch contains helm chart for Application and Database to be provisioned on AKS.
-This has been automated through jenkins.
+This branch contains a helm chart for the Application and Database to be provisioned on AKS.
+This has been automated through Jenkins.
 The values.yaml file can be found on **[ST-Mediawiki repository Terraform](https://github.com/dineshnatarajan111/ST-Mediawiki/tree/terraform "ST-Mediawiki")** on branch **helm**.

 ### Branch: terraform
-This branch contains terraform scripts to provision Azure kubernetes cluster under a resource group.
+This branch contains terraform scripts to provision Azure Kubernetes cluster under a resource group.
 The variable file can be found in **[ST-Mediawiki repository HELM](https://github.com/dineshnatarajan111/ST-Mediawiki/tree/helm "ST-Mediawiki")** on branch **terraform**.

 ### Jenkins Executions: